Vallek/web-pres/summary/en/search_pres.md

 ##### Wikipedia

 Good for finding knowledge in which there is not much room for opinions.
-For example, there it is good for finding out when different versions of the programming language came out.
+For example, it is good for finding out when different versions of the programming language came out.

 Example of useful articles:
 * [JavaScript Versions](https://en.wikipedia.org/wiki/ECMAScript#Versions)